ToshY/BunnyNet-PHP/docs/SecureUrlGenerator.md

 ## Usage

-The pricing calculator is just a basic tool to calculate the possible storage costs.
+The secure url generator is a tool to generate secure urls using token authentication.

 ```php
 require 'vendor/autoload.php';